 After a decade of success in New York, Michael replicated that success in Miami.

 He was first hired by Ingrid Casares and Chris Paciello to direct their club in South Beach, the famed celebrity hang-out, Liquid.

-He breathed new life into the venue by producing dozens of high fashion special events for top designers such as Anna Sui, with magazines such as Ocean Drive.
+He breathed new life into the venue by producing dozens of high fashion charity shows with top designers such as Anna Sui, in conjunction with Ocean Drive Magazine.

-He was then contracted to launch and market Crobar - first in Miami and then again in New York, both hugely popular and iconic clubs.
+He was then contracted to launch and market Crobar - first in Miami and then in New York, both hugely popular and iconic nightclubs.

-Additionally and concurrently, he conceived and opened the restaurants Rumi on Lincoln Road and Studio on Ocean Drive.
+Additionally and concurrently, he conceived the restaurants Rumi on Lincoln Road, and Studio, an art themed eatery on Ocean Drive, which he also designed.

 In addition to his credits, Michael also served as the Director of LA's most popular EDM venue, Avalon, produced a hit tv series for E!
-Entertainment Television for four years - which aired in 193 countries - and was at one time, The Director of Development of IMG Models.
+Entertainment Television for four years - which aired in 193 countries - and served at one time as The Director of Development of IMG Models in New York.

 As an artist himself, Michael is also credited as being one of the founders of Miami's Wynwood Arts District.